Can You Eat Pizza After Colonoscopy? And When?

 - Dairy products that are rich in calcium.

 - Whole grains: packed with nutrients and soluble fiber, and helps your colon keep moving, and removes compounds that may cause cancer.

 - Beans and legumes: packed with fiber and vitamin B complex.

-- Colored fruits: the contain natural substances (phytochemicals) that may block the growth of cancer cells or fight the inflammation.
+- Colored fruits: they contain natural substances (phytochemicals) that may block the growth of cancer cells or fight inflammation.

-- Fish: containing Omega-3 fatty acid that fights gut cancers and supports hearth health.
+- Fish: containing Omega-3 fatty acid that fights gut cancers and supports heart health.